benjaminniess/issuu-pdf-sync/readme.txt

 Create your po translation file from the ips.pot and keep the previx (eg. ips-us_US.po) Paste the po and mo file into your wp-content/languages/plugins/ folder

+= What is the difference between the old and the new Issuu API? =

+The new Issuu API has less customization params than the old one but it works on mobiles and tablets.
+The old API let you customize more options but works on desktop only.

+= The PDF are not showing on mobile/tablet =

+You need to enable the the embed API in the plugin's settings page

 == Screenshots ==

 1. The config page